 Highlighting new scholarly work, awards, grants and other news in the Oxy Economics department.

-- Jason Wong, an environmental economist, joins the economics department.
+- Jason Wong, an environmental and urban economist, joins the economics department.

 - Kayla Hreczuck '21, Eva Ma '22, Luca Van der Meer '22, and Zhichao Yu present their summer research at Oxy's Annual Undergraduate Research Conference.